akarapetian/Brogrammers-2D-Shape-Drawer/README.md

 - NEW BUG - the shapes are being reset if you move it, move another shape, and return to moving the first one.
 Their positions are being reset to where the file read them in. (not worth fixing, breaks other stuff)
 - Fixed a bug where the filepath was not finding the shapes.txt for the vector by putting the shapes.txt in the resources folder.
 However this creates a new problem where the resources folder is READ-ONLY so we cannot save to the file through that method.
 We have to find a way to dynamically access the shapes.txt directory.
 (FIXED BUT NEEDS TESTING)
 - our pencolor is not appearing, only black is being used (FIXED)
+- our shapes report listing is not being updated if a shape is added or deleted

 Currently we need to:

+- add report listing for all shapes and attributes
 - add shapes
 - delete shapes(FINISHED)
 - report shape perimeters and areas (FINISHED)